Sentinel

 UI Reference

-The Sentinel side panel is organized into collapsible sections:
+The Sentinel side panel is organized into tabs and collapsible sections:

 SectionPurpose

-HeaderLogo, title, and quick-access controls (Record, Video, Export).
+HeaderLogo, title, active tab pill, AI connection status, and quick-access controls (Record, Video, Bug Sync, Export).

 Status BarShows current state: Idle, Recording, Playing, or Paused.